 And so, despite a world in chaos, their individual tribulations, and the myriad atrocities they’d each witnessed, the tenuous assemblage descended the roof smiling.

-Sophia Partlow is a marketing and communications professional with an intrinsic love of science-fiction.
-Her writing routinely centers around black protagonists and weaves in timely issues to normalize lived experiences of her characters.
+Sophie Partlow is a marketing and communications professional with an intrinsic love of science-fiction.
+Her writing routinely centers around Black protagonists and weaves in timely issues to normalize lived experiences of her characters.